-Students who study Geography at Temple Moor develop a love of places.
-They acquire knowledge and understanding of how the world is shaped by both natural and human processes and this allows them to recognise their current and future role within society.
+Students who study Geography at Temple Moor develop their knowledge and understanding of how the world is shaped by both natural and human processes and recognise their current and future role within society.

 Details about curriculum structure

 Students study Key Stage 3 Geography over 3 years for 4 hours per fortnight.
-Key Stage 4 Geography is taught as an option over two years, as is A-level Geography.
+Key Stage 4 Geography is taught as an option over two years, as is Key Stage 5 A-level Geography.

 What will students study?